input-output-hk/marlowe-doc/docs/tutorials/playground-overview.md

 ## Developing contracts in Blockly

 The playground provides a mechanism for creating and viewing contracts in a visual form, rather than in text.
-This is discussed in [Writing Marlowe with Blockly](../getting-started/writing-marlowe-with-blockly.md).
+See [Marlowe Playground](../development/playground.md) for more details.
 Note that the Blockly editor also offers access to the metadata editor and static analysis.